9 Best Black Folks Soul Food Cornbread Dressing Recipes

 Instructions for Black folks cornbread dressing

-- Grease an 8″ or similar-sized baking dish and set it aside.
+- Grease an 8″ or similar-sized baking dish, transfer the set-aside cornbread cubes to the pre-greased dish, and then set aside the cornbread cubes.

 - Remove the lid from the Instant Pot and turn on the sauté setting for 8 minutes.